JairModi/Bootcamp2023/docs/index.md

-# Welcome to MkDocs
-Please work
+Its finally working after 10 tries

-Hello im Jair Modiwiryo
+Hello from Jair Modiwiryo

  on [GitLab Pages](https://pages.gitlab.io).
 You can [browse its source code](https://gitlab.com/pages/mkdocs), fork it and start